Friedrich Panzinger: Biography

 Panzinger attended night school and began studying law.
 He took part in a recruitment test for the police and was admitted as a police officer in the civil service in the Munich Police Directorate in 1919.
-As a police officer in Bavaria, Panzinger worked with Franz Josef Huber, and Josef Meisinger, both future Schutzstaffel (SS) officials.
+As a police officer in Bavaria, Panzinger worked with Franz Josef Huber, and Josef Meisinger, both future (SS) officials.
 He finally completed a law degree in 1932.
-In the summer of 1933 Panzinger joined the Sturmabteilung (SA).
+In the summer of 1933 Panzinger joined the (SA).
 He joined the Nazi Party with the number 1,017,341.